Post

 Existence and Uniqueness Theorem for Initial Value Problems

-If you’re not interested in the proof, you can skip to the Linear Dependence and Linear Independence of Solutions section.
+If you are not interested in the proof, you may skip this section and proceed to Linear Dependence and Independence of Solutions.

 Proof of Uniqueness

-Assume that the initial value problem consisting of differential equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) and initial conditions ($\ref{eqn:initial_conditions}$) has two solutions $y_1(x)$ and $y_2(x)$ on interval $I$.
-We need to show that their difference
+Let’s assume that the initial value problem consisting of the ODE ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) and initial conditions ($\ref{eqn:initial_conditions}$) has two solutions, $y_1(x)$ and $y_2(x)$, on the interval $I$.
+If we can show that their difference

 \[y(x) = y_1(x) - y_2(x)\]

-is identically zero on interval $I$, which would imply that $y_1 \equiv y_2$ on interval $I$, proving uniqueness.
+is identically zero on the interval $I$, this implies that $y_1 \equiv y_2$ on $I$, which means the solution is unique.

 \[\begin{align*} & y(x_0) = y_1(x_0) - y_2(x_0) = 0, \\ & y^{\prime}(x_0) = y_1^{\prime}(x_0) - y_2^{\prime}(x_0) = 0 \end{align*} \label{eqn:initial_conditions_*}\tag{3}\]